Last Updated on April 21, 2022

 Some think that washing their hair immediately before their appointment will help the dye stick better because there is no product residue clogging up the strands.
 However, it is actually best to come in with dirty hair.

-Even though it might feel a little embarrassing to come in with greasy hair, you are not going to offend your stylist.
+Even though it might feel a little embarrassing to come in with greasy or waxy hair, you are not going to offend your stylist.
 Dying dirty hair will help the color stick better.

 MYTH #3 – Coloring your hair is unhealthy.